 The outer Krylov subspace solver is set to FGMRES(30) with a restart every 30 iterations.
 All iterations start from a zero initial guess and are stopped when the relative residual norm is reduced below $10^{-10}$, or when its absolute value is below $10^{-10}$.
 We notice that we have chosen a rather strict tolerance compared to other papers analyzing preconditioners, which leads to higher iteration numbers.
 We have chosen this convergence criterion because it makes seeing trends easier due to the higher number of outer iterations.
 Right preconditioning is used in all cases.
 We will investigate AL and modified AL (MAL) preconditioners by varying \emph{both} the immersed geometries $\Omega_2$ and the size of the jump in the coefficients ($\beta_2 - \beta$), while monitoring the iteration counts across simultaneous mesh refinement of both grids.

 We will start by confirming the theoretical findings for the AL preconditioner $\mathcal{P}_{\gamma}$ presented in Section~\ref{sec:AL_prec}.
 Then, we will analyze the performance of the modified variant, showing its practical advantages in terms of reduced computational cost.
 Following Section~\ref{sec:AL_prec}, the SPD matrix $\mathsf{W}$ is set to $\mathsf{M^2}$.
-When considering the modified AL preconditioner, sparse direct solvers could be used to solve the subsystems in~\eqref{eqn:P_AL_mod_gamma_12} efficiently in 2D, while in the 3D case they quickly become prohibitively expensive, and inner iterative methods should be preferred in practice.
-For this reason, we will approximately solve the subsystems using the conjugate-gradient (CG) method preconditioned by one V-cycle of AMG with a loose inner tolerance set to $10^{-2}$.
+When considering the modified AL preconditioner, sparse direct solvers could be used to solve the augmented subsystems in~\eqref{eqn:P_AL_mod_gamma_12} efficiently in 2D, while in the 3D case they quickly become prohibitively expensive, and inner iterative methods should be preferred in practice.
+For this reason, we will approximately solve the augmented subsystems using the conjugate-gradient (CG) method preconditioned by one V-cycle of AMG with a loose inner tolerance set to $10^{-2}$.
 We adopt the \textsc{TrilinosML}~\cite{Trilinos} implementation with parameters reported in Table~\ref{tab:amg_params}.
 Moreover, to facilitate the construction of the AMG preconditioner, we replace $\mathsf{W}$ with $\operatorname{diag}(\mathsf{W})$, i.e., the matrix containing only the main diagonal of $\mathsf{W}$, which avoids the computationally expensive triple matrix product involving the dense matrix $\mathsf{W^{-1}}$.